There is a lot to consider when it comes to running your home.

 6. Humidity Issues

-In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the heat.
-Common complaints when the humidity is too low are dry air, congestion, and chapped skin.
-Low humidity can even negatively impact wooden floors and furniture.
-Today’s best heating equipment helps to keep this important balance right where it should be, adding or removing moisture before it ever enters the heating unit.
+In the winter, low humidity makes the air inside your home feel colder than it is, often tricking you into hiking up the thermostat.
+Common grumbles when the humidity is too low are dry air, congestion, and chapped skin.
+Incorrect humidity can even negatively impact wooden floors and furniture.
+Today’s best heating equipment helps to keep this precious balance right where it should be, adding or removing moisture before it ever enters the heating unit.

 7. Air Quality Issues

 A number of issues that don’t directly relate to temperature can be improved significantly with an expertly designed and properly installed HVAC system.
-If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, bacteria, ozone, and even plain old dust, consulting a professional heating system contractor can start you on the road toward fixing them.
+If you are experiencing issues with household odors, airborne allergens, such as pollen or pet dander, mold, ozone, and even plain old dust, consulting an expert heating system contractor can start you on the road to resolving them.

-So you do all your homework and decide you do need a new heating unit, or you want to upgrade your furnace to more efficient technology, replace your home’s ductwork, or do a total overhaul of the entire system, call Komfort Air today for a free, no-obligation Home Comfort Analysis.
+So you do all your homework and decide you do need a new heating system, or you want to upgrade your furnace to green technology, replace your home’s ductwork, or do a total renovation of the entire system, call Komfort Air Service Experts today for a free, no-obligation Home Comfort Analysis.